 Edmond M. Allmond brings 30 years of experience in communications, branding, and marketing for non-profit, corporate, sport, and arts performance entities.
 The Wiesenthal Center/Museum of Tolerance, the Port of Los Angeles, The City of Los Angeles, the L.A.
 Metropolitan Opera, Sprint Telecom partners, and Hyperloop Transportation Technologies, Inc. are among the organizations that have benefitted from his participation.
 His work has supported projects for the governments of France, the Czech Republic, U.A.E., India and Kenya.
-Edmond has published within numerous small organizations and corporations manuals and documents providing innovative marketing and communications strategies.
-A member of the Forbes Communication Council, and has assisted in the research and writing of research documents for the Harvard Business review on social movements and new business structures.
+A member of the Forbes Communication Council, he has assisted in the research and writing of publications for the Harvard Business Review on social movements and new business structures.
 His involvement in the food movement started early as a family micro-farmer with his father in Southern California, and expanded to community advocacy in his city and, finally, north to Berkeley and Marin County.
 Edmond studied music composition at UCLA, and is an accomplished pianist and composer who has appeared often on the national stage and small screen in his parallel past life.

 Rosalie Z. Fanshel, Program Manager